softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 Thanks for asking.

-The easiest way to get involved is to join us on IRC: #softwarefactory channel on Freenode.
+The easiest way to get involved is to join us on IRC.
+We hang out on the #softwarefactory channel on Freenode.

-The mailing list is softwarefactory-dev@redhat.com , subscribe here: https://www.redhat.com/mailman/listinfo/softwarefactory-dev.
+To join technical discussions or get announcements, subscribe to our mailing list softwarefactory-dev@redhat.com: https://www.redhat.com/mailman/listinfo/softwarefactory-dev.

 The project's feature and bug tracker is available here: https://softwarefactory-project.io/storyboard/#!/project_group/4.